-You will work in groups of 3 students on a research project, in which you will answer a policy relevant question using a publicly available dataset.
+You will work in groups of 2-3 students on a research project, in which you will answer a policy relevant question using a publicly available dataset.
 You will analyze your data using R and Rstudio.
 Your goal is to get as close as possible to the estimation of a causal effect.
 You will receive feedback and guidance throughout the semester from meetings during office hours and feedback on your intermediate deliveries.
 All submissions are expected to be created in RMarkdown and submitted to Canvas.
 Please pay attention to proper formatting of the knitted file (act as if you were sending this to your future boss).
 Relevant dates below (details for each assignment on Canvas):

-- September 6: Submit groups if you have a preference (send an email to Professor Mercadal).
-Those who do not send their preferences will be assigned a group at random, so everyone will know in which group they are in by September 8. - September 27: Identify question (what is the effect of x on y) and data (how will you measure x, y, and controls), timeline, and plan on team roles. - October 25: Descriptive analysis and potential confounding factors. - November 12 and 14: In-class presentations of main analysis and results. - November 15: Main analysis and results. - December 9: Final version.
+- September 12: Submit groups if you have a preference (send an email to Professor Mercadal).
+If you don't submit a group, I will assign you one randomly. - • - October 3: Identify question (what is the effect of x on y) and data (how will you measure x, y, and controls), one figure or regression table. - October 20: More precise project description.
+Descriptive analysis and potential confounding factors. - November 12, 17 and 19: In-class presentations of main analysis and results. - December 7: Final version.
 Incorporate feedback from presentation.